rumpelsepp/blog/content/blog/2016-05-16-poor-mans-dyndns.md

 title: Poor Man's Dynamic DNS
 ---

+**Update: The discovery server has changed and it returns a differnt JSON string now.**

 When you want to connect to a computer remotely, you usually need to know its IP address.
 Major ISPs assign you a dynamic IP address, to avoid that you actually run a production server at home.
 To avoid connecting to IP addresses